 - The food processing industry in Winnipeg employs almost 6,500 workers and is home to more than 170 food and beverage product manufacturers.

-- Nine world-recognized major food development and research centres are based in Winnipeg, with more in the surrounding area.
+10 world-recognized major food development and research centres are based in Winnipeg and the surrounding area

 Major Manufacturing Revenue Stats